-Let’s talk about options here, because there are a lot of them.
-I’ve made it clear that I like colorful bags and this one comes in four different choices.
-Size also matters so take your pick between 40L, 60L, and 80L.
+Let’s talk about options here because there are a lot of them.
+I’ve made it clear that I like colorful dry bags, and this one comes in four different choices.
+Size also matters, so take your pick between 40L, 60L, and 80L.

 Need a little extra storage for your paddling adventures?
 Well, check out the detachable mesh pocket on this bag.
 Toss in your sunglasses or a water bottle so you can leave more room in the main compartment for things you don’t want to get wet.

 Accidentally put something wet in your bag?
 No worries, it has a draining system that pushes that water right back out.
 Before you get too excited about that, keep in mind that water can also get into the bag through these same outlets, so it’s not totally waterproof.

 Did I mention the shoulder strap?
 It’s padded and comfortable, but there’s also a nifty side handle if you want to carry it that way instead.

 The Price of “Gonex Extra Large Waterproof Dry Duffel Bag” varies, so check the latest price at

 The Unigear Dry Bag comes in eleven different colors and six different sizes.
 Love a deal?
 Well, this one is really two dry bags in one.
 Yep, you get a full-size bag and a small bag for your phone or really whatever you want to stick in it.